-The Company always attaches significance to personnel development.
-The Company encourages all staff to consistently and equally attend training and competency development programs, which focus on both training directly related to their functions and training for other skills, both within the country and overseas.
+The Company encourages all staff to consistently and equally attend training and competency development programs, which focus on both training directly related to their functions and training for other skills.
 Each year, the Company allocates sufficient budget for both internal and external training for staff, and also allows staff to propose any training programs of their interest to the department of human resources, which will consider assigning them to attend such programs as appropriate.